neetibut/js-dom-epos/README.md

-# ShopX - E-Commerce Web App
+# ShopX - EPOS Web App

+> This is an educational project created by Neetibut Vasinondha and taught at Generation Thailand Junior Software Developer Bootcamp 2025.

 ## 📌 Overview

-ShopX is a modern e-commerce web application designed to provide shopkeepers with a simple, efficient way to browse products, add them to a cart, and complete the checkout process.
-Built with **Vanilla JavaScript, Tailwind CSS, and Vite**, ShopX focuses on teaching beginners about **JavaScript Object-Oriented Programming (OOP), DOM manipulation, and dynamic user interface creation**.
+ShopX is a web application designed to provide shopkeepers with a simple, efficient way to browse products, add them to a cart, and complete the checkout process.
+Built with **Vanilla JavaScript, Tailwind CSS, and Vite**, ShopX focuses on teaching beginners and intermediates learners about **JavaScript Document Object Model (DOM) manipulation, Object-Oriented Programming (OOP), ES6 Modules, and dynamic user interface creation**.

 This educational project **does not yet include a backend server or database connection**.
-Instead, it uses `localStorage` for temporary data persistence, simulating a simple e-commerce workflow.
+Instead, it uses `localStorage` for temporary data persistence, simulating real-world workflow.

 ---